KWB-R/fakin/content/talk/2017-07-07_brownbag/index.md

 authors = ["rustler", "sonnenberg", "schwarzmueller"]

 # Abstract and optional shortened version.
 abstract = "What is FAKIN?
-What is rearch data management?
+What is research data management?
 An introduction for all colleagues"

 # Summary.
 An optional shortened abstract.
 summary = ""